openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Set the position of a rectangle.
+Set the position of the rectangle.
+Parameters:
+px The new x-position.
+py The new y-position.